AdobeDocs/internal-test.en/help/test-guide/click-to-zoom.md

 ---
 description: Connecting to the Snowflake Data Warehouse - Product Documentation
-title: Connecting to the Snowflake Data Warehouse
+title: Connecting to the Snowflake Data Warehouse - Test
 ---
 # Connecting to the Snowflake Data Warehouse {#connecting-to-the-snowflake-data-warehouse}